Fizruk02/Parser_Telegram_user_bot/README.md

 # Parser_Telegram_user_bot
-Microservice for message parser templates and response to them in Telegram based on 'program` and `Flask`
+Microservice for message parser templates and response to them in Telegram based on `program` and `Flask`